-I buy a lot of stuff online and I often make payments to online sellers via bank transfers.
-I have done this numerous time via the app and I’ve transferred money to BDO, BPI and Metrobank.
+I buy a lot from online shopping sites and I often make payments to online sellers via bank transfers.
+I have done this numerous times via the app and I’ve transferred money to BDO, BPI, and Metrobank.
 At first, it was a confusing process because there are steps that you need to follow that they will send via email.
 But I got used to it on my second, third, and succeeding transfers.

 Responsive Customer Service